A career in sales has many paths, but each one starts at the same exact place: the SDR role.

 SDRs lay the groundwork for the entire sales process.
 The leads they source, qualify, and book meetings with turn into the customers that generate their company’s revenue.

 However, an SDR isn’t just your average salesperson.
-They genuinely help people by solving their team’s problems with their company’s software.
+They genuinely help people by solving their problems with their company’s software.
 It’s one of the most rewarding — yet challenging — jobs around.

-At Flockjay, we place the majority of our graduates into SDR roles at some of the top tech companies in the country.
+At Flockjay, we place the majority of our graduates into sales roles at some of the top tech companies in the country.
 But before we dive into how you can launch your tech sales career at Flockjay, let’s explore what an SDR actually does, what skills they need, and how much money they make.

 What Does an SDR Do?